brody2002/XML-and-DSV-PARSER/README.md

 # ECS34Proj3
-Projecy focuses on XML and DSV Parsing
+Project focuses on XML and DSV Parsing